electron/build-tools/README.md

 ### `e test`

-`e test ` starts the local Electron build's test runner.
+`e test ` starts the local Electron build's test runner by default.
 Any extra args are passed along to the runner.

+You can also optionally specify an Electron executable to run by passing the path to a directory containing an Electron executable, as well as set a configuration option allowing you to specify a directory containing multiple Electron executable files by setting `config.electronBinaryDirectory` and then passing `--v=x.y.z`.

 To see all potential options for this command, run: